Understanding Bullous Pemphigoid

 The blisters from this skin disease may go away and come back.
 So treatment is often needed for a few years.
 Treatment options include:

 Skin care.
 Using mild soap and anti-itch creams may help with symptoms.

 Steroids.
 Steroids are the main treatment option for this disease.
 They may be creams or ointments that you put on your skin.
 Or they may be in pill or liquid form (oral).
 They can ease itching and stop new blisters from forming.
 But oral steroids may have side effects.

 Other medicines.
-To avoid long term complications of oral steroids, other medications may be added or used instead.
+To prevent long-term complications of oral steroids, your provider may prescribe other medicines instead.
 Some of these treat the disease by slowing down the immune system.

 Possible complications of bullous pemphigoid

 Call your healthcare provider right away if you have any of these: